 - Stir together remaining flour and salt.

-- Store any dough in refrigerator until ready to use.
+- Cover and store any dough in refrigerator until ready to use.
 Do not let dough get warm.

 - Roll out into desired shape.

 - Bake according to recipe you are using the dough for.